-- 1.4 Review the ongoing appropriateness and relevance of the remuneration policy to ensure that the level and structure of the remuneration are appropriate and proportionate to the sustained performance and value creation of the Company, taking into account the strategic objectives of Keppel. - 1.5 Monitor the level and structure of remuneration for directors and key management personnel relative to the internal and external peers and competitors to ensure that the remuneration is appropriate to attract, retain and motivate the directors to provide good stewardship of the Company and key management personnel to successfully manage Keppel for the long term. - 1.6 Set performance measures and determine targets for any performance-related pay schemes. - 1.7 Administer the Company's Restricted Share Plan and Performance Share Plan (collectively, the "Keppel Share Plans"), in accordance with the rules of the Keppel Share Plans. - 1.8 Report to the Board on material matters and recommendations. - 1.9 Review the Remuneration Committee's terms of reference annually and recommend any proposed changes to the Board. - 1.10 Perform such other functions as the Board may determine. - 1.11 Sub-delegate any of its powers within its terms of reference as listed above, from time to time as the Remuneration Committee may deem fit.
+- 1.5 Monitor the level and structure of remuneration for directors and key management personnel relative to the internal and external peers and competitors to ensure that the remuneration is appropriate to attract, retain and motivate the directors to provide good stewardship of the Company and key management personnel to successfully manage Keppel for the long term. - 1.6 Set performance measures and determine targets for any performance-related pay schemes. - 1.7 Administer the Company's Restricted Share Plan and Performance Share Plan (collectively, the "Keppel Share Plans"), in accordance with the rules of the Keppel Share Plans. - 1.8 Administer the Keppel Carried Interest Programme in accordance with the rules of the Keppel Carried Interest Programme. - Report to the Board on material matters and recommendations. - 1.10 Review the Remuneration Committee's terms of reference annually and recommend any proposed changes to the Board. - 1.11 Perform such other functions as the Board may determine. - 1.12 Sub-delegate any of its powers within its terms of reference as listed above, from time to time as the Remuneration Committee may deem fit.